prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 }
 ```

 Please follow [Go's standard naming convention](https://golang.org/doc/effective_go.html) for the field names (particularly for acronyms) and use `` `json:...` `` attributes to specify the JSON name, matching exactly what you defined in the bidder parameters JSON Schema.
-Please keep in mind that JSON is case sensitive.

 ### Adapter Code